DFE-Digital/early-years-foundation-recovery/README.md

 - `docker system prune` tidies up your system
 - `docker-compose -f docker-compose.yml -f docker-compose.<FILE>.yml --project-name recovery run --rm app`  can help identify why the application is not running in either the `dev`, `test`, or `qa` contexts
 - `BASE_URL=https://app:3000 docker-compose -f docker-compose.yml -f docker-compose.qa.yml --project-name recovery up app` debug the UAT tests

 ---

+## Deployment Pipeline

+- Manually adding the **"deployed"** label to a pull request in Github will cause it to be deployed.
+  This supports manual testing and content review in a production environment.
+- Changes to the **"/ui"** folder will automatically label the PR with **"deployed"** and trigger deployment.
+  This supports automated UA tests.
+- When a feature branch review application is deployed, the URL to access it is added as a comment in the PR conversation.
+- Review applications are deployed with 3 seeded user accounts that share a restricted password.
+  This facilitates team members demoing content and functionality, so registration is not required.
+- UA tests are currently automated against a docker composed service, mirroring the local development environment, and a deployed review application.
+A draft workflow that does not require docker-compose has been added.
+- Staging is deployed to automatically with the latest commit merged into main.
+- Production is deployed automatically when a version is tagged.

+---